saitoshi/CodingInterviewQuestions/README.md

 # Coding Practice Set

-The following repository contains solutions written for practice problem in the Mastering Algorithm and Data Structure and Big Tech (FAANG) Question.
+The following repository contains solutions written for practice problem in the Mastering Algorithm and Data Structure and Big Tech (FAANG) Question. <br/>

 The solutions are written in JavaScript and Python.

+## Problem 01 String Reversal

+For a given string return the reversed outcome.

 ## Problem 02 Palindrome